Daedalus359/haskell_learning/24_parser_combinators/notes.md

 The parser worked properly - it found an integer followed by the end of the file.
 The type of eof is Parsing m => m (), so the type of (integer >> eof) is Parsing m => m (), and since the type of parseString is Parser a -> Text.Trifecta.Delta.Delta -> String -> Result a, a is bound to (), and our output type is thus Result ().

+### Type Classes of Parsers

+The trifecta library relies on the parsers library, which defines a variety of parser related type classes.
+Here is some relevant info:

+The type class Parsing has Alternative as a superclass.
+A minimal instance of Parsing includes try, notFollowedBy, and (<?>)

+class Alternative m => Parsing m where try :: m a -> m a notFollowedBy :: Show a => m a -> m ()
+  (<?>) :: Parsing m => m a -> String -> m a
+  eof :: m ()

+try takes a parser that may consume input and, on failure, goes back to where it started and fails.

+notFollowedBy lets us specify a type to not match on.
+This can be helpful for creating a parser that matches on some pattern but only when that pattern is not followed by another type of pattern.

+(<?>) takes a Parser and a String, and creates a parser which will use that String as an error message whenever the Parser did not consume input.

+eof parses the end of input.

+The CharParsing type class is for parsing individual characters.

+class Parsing m => CharParsing m where notChar :: Char -> m Char anyChar :: m Char string :: String -> m String text :: Text -> m Text

+notChar parses any single character other than the one provided, and returns whatever character it parsed.

+anyChar succeeds for any character and returns the charater parsed.

+string parses a sequence of characters, and returns the string parsed

+text does the same as string, but for character sequences represented as a Text value.

+### 24.6 Alternative